huckocs/huckocs.github.io/_posts/2015-10-23-tommy-tits.markdown

 categories: Tom
 ---

-Pissing around with some new tech and decided to show off a collection of pictures from Facebook of our old friend Tom looking intoxicated with life.
+Pissing around with some new tech and reckoned you'd all enjoy a collection of pictures from Facebook of our old friend Tom looking intoxicated with life.
 Such a happy camper!

 ![My helpful screenshot](/Tom/1.jpg)